kfarr3/embroidit/README.md

 #### Using the Project Files

 There are two parts to the project.
 The Embroid-It GUI, and the EmbLib library project.
-You can run the the application from the Embroid-It project inside Netbeans, or from the Embroid-It dist folder directly.
+You can run the application from the Embroid-It project inside Netbeans, or from the Embroid-It dist folder directly.

+#### Linking EmbLib to Embroid-It

+Upon initially loading the Embroid-It project it may ask to have the link the to EmbLib library resolved because it doesn't know where it's located.
+This can be found in the **dist** folder within the EmbLib project directory.

 #### EmbLib Documentation